mgodwin/component-scoped-css/README.md

 @scope(.card) to (._actions, .__slot__, .header) {...}
 ```

-**Note:** Scoping does not guarantee that inherited properties don't "escape" from the scope.
-It does guarantee that you don't have to worry about styles from a parent scope bleeding into your child scope, e.g. `card ._title` is independent from `figure ._title`.
-Inherited properties for things like color, font-weight, font-size, etc. need to be considered and accounted for.
+**Note:** Scoping does offer a lot of isolation, especially when reusing class names, e.g. `.card ._title` styles are never merged with `.button ._title` (assuming proper upper and lower bounds on your scopes).
+There is a weird gotcha with inherited properties though: they are able to "escape" from the scope.
+For example, `color: red` can and will inherit down across scope boundaries.
+This is important to be aware of, and can potentially be good or bad, depending on the context.

 ## How about variants?

-You can use whatever naming scheme that makes sense to you to indicate variants of your components, but BEM has a great recommendation with their modifier syntax, `--variant` :
+You can use whatever naming scheme that makes sense to you to indicate variants of your components, but BEM's modifier syntax works well as second class, e.g. `--variant` :

 ```css
 @scope(.card) {